 - Slowly add the water and stir with a wooden spoon until a dough forms.
 If the dough looks to dry add more water in 1 tbsp increments.
 Too wet add more flour in 1 tbsp increments.

 - Transfer dough into a clean bowl that has been greased with olive oil.
 Cover with plastic wrap and rise overnight.

 - The following day, punch down dough and with “floured hands” form dough into a ball.
 Place in a clean bowl dusted with flour, cover with plastic wrap and allow to rise for 1 ½ hours.

 - Pre-heat oven to 500F (260C) with the Dutch oven so both can get up to temperature together.
-Place dough inside and cover.
+Place the dough inside and cover.
 Bake for 30 mins.